-Creating a Coaching Culture
+Creating a Coaching & Learning Culture

-In line with the Bank's Together 2020 Transformation Journey, the Bank will be developing and implementing Executive Coaching Program for the Executive Leadership to facilitate creating a Performance Culture in line with Cultural Transformation Program that will be implemented by the Bank.

-As part of the Cultural Transformation, the Bank will also embark on a Mentoring Program for all key and critical positions and talents so that they are equipped and prepared to deliver outstanding results and performance across the organizations.
+In line with the Cultural Transformation Program that is being implemented by the Bank, the division developed and implemented Executive Coaching Program for the Executive Leadership.
+Additionally, Mentoring Program was implemented for all key and critical positions and talents to prepare them to deliver outstanding results and performance across the organization.